ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    problems, they wish to request per-message failure reports when authentication failures occur.

-   Not all Receivers will honor such a request, but the Domain Owner feels that any reports it does receive will be helpful enough to justify publishing this record.
+   Not all Mail Receivers will honor such a request, but the Domain Owner feels that any reports it does receive will be helpful enough to justify publishing this record.
 The default per-message report format ([RFC6591]) meets the Domain Owner's needs in this scenario.

-   The Domain Owner accomplishes this by adding the following to its policy record from Appendix B.2:
+   The Domain Owner accomplishes this by adding the following to its policy record from Appendix B.2.1:

    *  Per-message failure reports should be sent via email to the address "auth-reports@example.com" ("ruf=mailto:auth-